-Admission of children outside the normal age group
+Placement outside the normal age group

-Parents may seek a place for their child outside of their normal age group, for example if the child is gifted and talented or has experienced problems such as ill health.
-Those wishing to request placement outside the normal age group should contact the headteacher.
-Such requests will be considered on a case by case basis and in the best interests of the child concerned.
-Guidance can also be found at www.cornwall.gov.uk/admissions or on request from the School Admissions Team.
+Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+In addition, the parents of a summer born child may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group - to reception rather than year 1.
+Parents should contact the Headteacher in the first instance and the admission authority will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.